 Some other activities in Buhoma sector include Birding, Batwa cultural encounters, cycling and nature walk / hiking treks.
 Some of the accommodation Facilities in this sector include Buhoma Lodge for Luxury, Buhoma community Haven midrange and Bwindi Guest House for Budget.

 Nshongi gorilla group.
-It derives its name from a river close to where the family was first sighted.
+This family got its name, Nshongi from a nearby river where it was originally sighted.
 It currently has 25 members but it continues expanding.

 Mishaya gorilla group.
-This broke off from Nshongi in 2010 following disputes with the silverback Mishaya to form its own group.
+In the year 2010, Mishaya family split off from Nshongi following continuous disputes with the silverback Mishaya to form its own group.

 Kahungye gorilla group has up to 13 members with Rumansi – the dominant silver back plus other two male mountain gorillas.

 Busingye is another group in this sector that split from Kahungye gorilla group.
-It has 9 members, including 3 infants, 5 black backs and 1 sliver backs.
+It is comprised of 9 individuals, namely; one dominant silverback, five black backs and three infants.

 Bweza gorilla group has roughly 12 members.
 This group also split up from Nshongi because of the rivalry.